Belmont University: Student life

 Belmont has over 190 student organizations.
 These include the Student Government Association (SGA), The Student Activities Programming Board (SAPB), Greek organizations, as well as other special interest organizations.

 The largest student organization on campus is Service Corps, which focuses on volunteer work inside the music industry and is open only to students enrolled in the Mike Curb College of Entertainment and Music Business.

 Belmont's Greek community consists of five sororities and four fraternities.
 In the spring of 2025, approximately 13% of full-time undergraduate students at Belmont were members of fraternities and sororities.

 Belmont has a large music program, and a variety of musical ensembles exist on the campus.
 There are currently 15 vocal ensembles and 23 instrumental ensembles.
 In addition, there are three student-run a cappella groups: The Beltones (mixed ensemble), Prismatics (mixed), and Pitchmen (TTBB).
 All three a cappella groups compete in the International Championship of Collegiate A Cappella (ICCA) regularly.
 The Beltones have advanced to ICCA finals three times and placed 4th at the event in 2014.
 The Pitchmen qualified for ICCA finals in 2020 but the event was cancelled due to the COVID-19 pandemic.
 In April 2023, The Pitchmen won 1st place at the ICCA Finals, taking home their first championship.
+In 2025, The Pitchmen won their second ICCA Finals, joining a short list of groups to ever win multiple times.
 In 2020, The A Cappella Archive ranked The Beltones at #8 amongst all ICCA-competing groups since 1996.

 Belmont operates one student newspaper called The Belmont Vision.